 The relationship may have already been through a lot and has finally reached the point of stability.
 A person may be afraid to compromise it by bringing up the topic of their bisexuality.
 They may be afraid it may cause pain for their partner and may worry that the disclosure will be followed by a period of turbulence that can be more emotionally exhausting.

 Could revealing bisexuality imply the end of the relationship or the end of the swinging?
 The hesitation to start a conversation can stem from the fear that bisexuality may be a deal-breaker.
 It is often that people hide parts of their sexuality fearing that the relationship would end if the partner knew about it and wasn’t able to accept it.
 The bisexuality of one partner can challenge the entire relationship.
 With rejection a possibility, a person may face a difficult choice – to either suppress their desire or give up on the relationship.

 When is the right time to start sharing?

 Most couples will slowly test their partner’s opinion about bisexuality before they open up about it.
 A partner whose reaction was somewhat negative at the first attempt of sharing may take some time to process the idea before they open or warm up to it.
 So, expect that sharing will take some time and definitely, more than a single conversation.

 Here are some of the signs to help you pick the right moment to start testing the waters:

 - You feel confident in your partner’s willingness to listen and understand.

-You are likely to feel more comfortable to discuss your bisexuality if you feel like your partner is open to hearing your needs and greeting them with acceptance and understanding.
+You are likely to feel more comfortable discussing your bisexuality if you feel like your partner is open to hearing your needs and greeting them with acceptance and understanding.
 Think of your partner’s reactions to the intimate experiences you’ve shared.
-What is their approach in addressing your needs?
+What is their approach to addressing your needs?